|

 The script on the bronze plaque,

-bolted to a great hunk of native stone, reflects: “Here lie the bodies of the Cherokee Chief, Junaluska, and Nicie,
+bolted to a great hunk of native stone, states: “Here lie the bodies of the Cherokee Chief, Junaluska, and Nicie,

 his wife.
-Together with his warriors he saved the life of General Andrew Jackson at the Battle of Horseshoe Bend, and for his bravery and faithfulness North Carolina made him
+Together with his warriors he saved the life of General Jackson, at the Battle of Horseshoe Bend, and for his bravery and faithfulness, North Carolina made him

 Junaluska, the Cherokee